 While the Treasure State is the fourth largest in the country, it’s only 44th in population size – meaning you can count yourself lucky to be among tight-knit communities that care for one another.
 And this is true about its famous and infamous folks, many on this list giving back to the homes that raised them or impressed them enough to stay.

-10 of the Most Famous People from Montana
+Most Famous People from Montana

 Born: Missoula, MT